 This method will work for both knit and crocheted items made out of a single yarn of any weight.

 You will need a kitchen scale, a calculator (the one on your phone is fine and is what I use when I’m not using my phone to film blog tutorials), and a piece of paper and a writing implement of choice to write down your weights.
+If you would like a quick overview, I have linked my quick reel below. for a more in depth tutorial scroll down.

 First, you will need the skein of yarn’s starting weight as well as its starting yardage.
 This information can be found on the yarn band / label.
 If you can’t find the label or threw it away (as I am guilty of doing more than once), the same information can also be found with a simple search on the yarn brand’s website or on Ravelry.